-Rescue Workers Hope To Find Survivor Of Beirut Blast, 1 Month Later
+Rescue Workers Hope To Find Survivor Of Beirut Blast 1 Month Later

-Rescue workers in Beirut are delicately exploring the rubble of a collapsed building where a specialist team says they detected signs of life — one month after Lebanon's capital city was devastated by a massive explosion at its port.
+Rescue workers in Beirut are delicately exploring the rubble of a collapsed building where a specialist team says it detected signs of life — one month after Lebanon's capital was devastated by a massive explosion at its port.

-The effort began after a sniffer dog named Flash signaled to his Chilean search and rescue team that someone might be alive under the concrete and debris of a collapsed building in the neighborhood of Mar Mikhael.
+The effort began after a sniffer dog named Flash signaled to his Chilean search and rescue team that someone might be alive under the concrete and debris in the neighborhood of Mar Mikhael.

-Searchers say their sensors have confirmed the presence of a body — initially detecting a possible breathing cycle on Thursday and then what they believe could be a weak human pulse.
+Searchers said their sensors have confirmed the presence of a body — initially detecting a possible breathing cycle on Thursday and then what they believe could be a weak human pulse.

+"The experts accompanying us have discovered that someone is breathing slowly from under the rubble, and at a depth of 3 meters under," the head of the Chilean rescue team said, according to Lebanon's state-run National News Agency.

+The Chilean official, who was not identified by name, continued, "This prompted us to open three tunnels at a depth of 3 meters to reach the location of this person.
+Work is currently underway to reach the place where the pulse was discovered, yet there is no indication as to whether this person is alive or not."

-People in the area were urged to silence their cellphones so that crews could listen for signs of life, according to Timour Azhari of Al Jazeera.
-On Friday, crowds nearby were asked to leave, for fear that the multitude of cellphone and other signals might interfere with the sensors.
+People in the area were urged to silence their cellphones so that crews could listen for signs of life, according to Timour Azhari of Al-Jazeera.
+On Friday, onlookers were asked to leave, for fear that the multitude of cellphone and other signals might interfere with the sensors.

+Rescue crews worked through the night to try to clear debris and get inside what remains of the old stone building.
+They reportedly planned to pause their work late Friday and resume on Saturday.

-While the chance of finding someone alive is slim, rescue workers say it's a chance worth pursuing.
-And for a moment, at least, the news of a rescue operation has changed the mood in Beirut, as people watch the operation in Mar Mikhael, which sits on the other side of a large highway from where the explosion emanated.
+While the chance of finding someone alive is slim, searchers said it's a chance worth pursuing.
+And for a moment, at least, the news of a rescue operation has changed the mood in Beirut as people watch the operation in Mar Mikhael, which sits on the other side of a large highway from where the blast emanated.

-Rescuers worked through the night to try to clear debris and get inside what remains of the old stone building.
-The news has captured the attention of the country, with local news channels following it minute by minute.
-Crowds have gathered at the site, watching and waiting.
+The effort has captured the country's attention, with local news channels following it minute by minute.
+The rescue work took place as Beirut held commemorations to mark one month since the blast, from a moment of silence to the pealing of church bells.

 After all the destruction and sadness, Lebanese say, they need a miracle.

 The catastrophic explosion on Aug.
 4 — caused by 2,750 tons of ammonium nitrate stored in a warehouse at Beirut's port — killed nearly 200 people and damaged or destroyed thousands of buildings.
-Until now, the official response has increasingly focused on recovering bodies, as families and workers lost hope of finding more survivors.
+Until now, the official response has increasingly focused on recovering bodies as families and workers lost hope of finding more survivors.

 Some updates:— Luna Safwan - لونا صفوان (@LunaSafwan) September 4, 2020